Bradpaiva/Bambu-StreamDeck-Plugin/README.md

 ## Getting Started

-To start using or testing the plugin you will first need to install this bambu lab cli: https://github.com/davglass/bambu-cli The hardest thing here is install node.js, you can find the installer here: [https://nodejs.org/en](https://nodejs.org/en/download/current)
+To start using or testing the plugin you will first need to install this bambu lab cli: https://github.com/davglass/bambu-cli The hardest task here is installing node.js, you can find the installer here: [https://nodejs.org/en](https://nodejs.org/en/download/current) you may need to manually add C:\Program Files\nodejs\ to you system enviornment path.

 Once you get the cli working, you will need to login using bambu-cli login Here you should enter your bambu account email in the username field, I had no luck with my actual username.